ddorenDK/kea-final-exam/README.md

 ### * Still Working on it

-Try using tabula instead of camelot
+Trying using tabula instead of camelot
 Requires java and python
 Since all this runs on ubuntu in the pipeline shouldn't be a problem